blocksmd/blocksmd/README.md

 # Forms.md: Developer-first, open source Typeform alternative

-**Forms.md** lets you build powerful multi-step forms and surveys with minimal code.
+**Forms.md** (formerly Blocks.md) lets you build powerful multi-step forms and surveys with minimal code.
 Create production-ready forms that are privacy-focused, accessible, localizable, and themeable.
 Perfect for user onboarding, data collection, customer feedback, and much more.
 The best part?
 [It's completely free](https://forms.md/pricing/).

 To learn more, please [visit the website](https://forms.md) or [read the docs](https://docs.forms.md).